groverlab/groverlab.github.io/_hnbfpr/2026-08-24-ai-counterfeit-cosmetics.markdown

 > 🤖 "Several additional packaging, text, and manufacturing red flags are present across the box and tube: Redundant Product Description: The back of the box (Image A3) states, **'Apply this tinted lip tint daily...'**  Authentic Rhode packaging reads **'Apply this tinted lip treatment daily...'** Calling it a **'tinted lip tint'** is a clear text error."

-✅ This one is interesting.
-Gemini is correct that **"tinted lip tint"** is suspicious; the AI seems to be picking up on the awkward repetition of "tint," and I noticed this one too.
+✅  Gemini is correct that **"tinted lip tint"** is suspicious; the AI seems to be picking up on the awkward repetition of "tint," and I noticed this one too.
 But Gemini's claim that "Authentic Rhode packaging reads **'Apply this tinted lip treatment daily'**" is incorrect, or at least out-of-date.
 Current authentic packages read **"Apply this nourishing formula for a hint of tint and hydrated, pillowy-soft lips."** I'll call this response a success, even though Gemini got some of the details wrong.

 <br>